 some LuaX libraries, usable in any Lua 5.4 interpreter (e.g.: lua,

-pandoc lua, …)$PREFIX/lib/libluax-<ARCH>-<OS>-<LIBC>.so
+pandoc lua, …)$PREFIX/bin/luax-pandoc.lua

-Linux LuaX shared libraries$PREFIX/lib/libluax-<ARCH>-<OS>-<LIBC>.dylib
+: Linux LuaX shared

-MacOS LuaX shared libraries$PREFIX/lib/libluax-<ARCH>-<OS>-<LIBC>.dll
+: MacOS LuaX shared

-Windows LuaX shared libraries$PREFIX/lib/luax.lua
+: Windows LuaX shared

 : a pure Lua reimplementation of